 The American meteorologist Edward Lorenz (1917-2008) introduced strange attractors in 1963, and the butterfly effect in 1969.
-The idea is to study the unpredictability of extremely complicated systems, such as the Earth's weather, which can be predicted well on a small enough time-scale (newspapers carry weather forecasts daily, and weekly) but not for large times (weather is unpredictable in detail a fortnight in advance, for instance).
+The idea is to study the unpredictability of extremely complicated systems, such as the Earth's weather, which can be predicted well on a small enough time-scale (newspapers carry weather forecasts daily, and weekly)14 but not for large times (weather is unpredictable in detail a fortnight in advance, for instance).

 The practical importance of weather forecasting for ordinary life (travel, etc.) is obvious.
 The underlying mathematics is the area of non-linearity.
 The journal Non-linearity was founded in 1988 by the London Mathematical Society and the Institute of Physics.
-Non-linearity is much harder than linearity, to which most of our previous mathematics has been devoted.
+Non-linearity is much harder than linearity, so prominent earlier.
 One of the main mathematical challenges of the 21st C. is clearly to develop the mathematics of non-linearity further.

-&lt;sup>11Jeffreys was the first to suggest that the earth's core is liquid - but he was a strong opponent of continental drift!
+12Jeffreys was the first to suggest that the earth's core is liquid - but he was a strong opponent of continental drift!

-&lt;sup>12They were both in Cambridge, though in different departments (Fisher was Professor of Genetics; Jeffreys "taught mathematics, then geophysics and finally became the Plumian Professor of Astronomy"), and did not get on.
+13They were both in Cambridge, though in different departments (Fisher was Professor of Genetics; Jeffreys "taught mathematics, then geophysics and finally became the Plumian Professor of Astronomy"), and did not get on.